About six weeks left of the minor league season.

-The Tennessee Smokies got in the eyes of the Chattanooga Lookouts (Twins), 13-9.
+The Tennessee Smokies were blinded by the Chattanooga Lookouts (Twins), 8-0.

 Myrtle Beach Pelicans

-The Myrtle Beach Pelicans were stuck in the Carolina Mudcats (Braves), 8-6.
+The Myrtle Beach Pelicans filleted the Carolina Mudcats (Braves), 3-1.

 South Bend Cubs